robbintt/outlines/scansf.md

 0. Unknown

     - `915` - Unknown!
-Could be related to indecent exposure.
+        - Could be related to indecent exposure.
+        - Maybe related to suspicious person?
+    - `10-04E` - aka 'ten four edward'
+    - '13 edward' - maybe `13e` - no code for that
+        - I think it might be the station, e.g. 'charlie 15 edward to 13 edward'
+        - `10-13` is 'advise conditions at scene'
+    - 'david one six edward' - maybe `d-16e`
+        - note: `10-16` is pick up prisoner

 1. Serious